MaoZiming/papers/3-storage-systems/39-lfs.md

 Compared to FFS: disk bandwidth is getting better.
 Computers are having more memory.
 Disk seek is still **really slow**.
 We can use some of the memory as buffer cache (help with the reads but not the writes).

-> In this paper we present a solution based on large extents called segments, where a segment cleaner process continually regenerates empty segments by compressing the live data from heavily fragmented segments.
+> In this paper we present a solution based on large extents called segments, where a segment cleaner process continually **regenerates empty segments** by compressing the live data from **heavily fragmented segments**.

 ## Motivation